apioo/psx-schema/README.md

 | @Title                | Class          | @Title("foo")                                     |
 | @Type                 | Property       | @Type("string")                                   |
 | @UniqueItems          | Property       | @UniqueItems(true)                                |

+## Architecture

+### Parser

+The following parser classes are available which produce a schema object:

+- JsonSchema (Parses a [JsonSchema](http://json-schema.org/) file)
+- Popo (Parses the annotations of a class)

+### Generator

+The following generator classes are available which generate a representation of a schema object:

+- HTML (Generates a HTML representation of the schema)
+- JsonSchema (Generates a [JsonSchema](http://json-schema.org/) specification)
+- PHP (Generates PHP classes representing the schema using annotations)